dharc-org/chad-ap/docs/current/description.md

     }

 #### Question 12
-What is the cultural object digitized and the digital object produced by the digitization process?
+What is the CHO digitized and the DCHO produced by an acquisition activity?
 What is the latter's license?

     SELECT ?input ?output ?license_link
     WHERE {